aaron24-web/Barrio_napoli_dashboard_admin/README.md

 - This project was used as a package manager, `pnpm`
 - Before starting, make sure you have `pnpm` installed

-To start the pizza-shop, follow these steps:
+To start the Barrio Napoli, follow these steps:

 1. **Run the Application**